javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-switch/article.md

 }
 ```

-In the example above we'll see sequential execution of three `alert`s:
+In the example above we'll see sequential execution of three `alerts`:

 ```js
 alert( 'Exactly!' );